mouliveera/learnwithUs/CKA.md

 - It is a single instance of an application.
 - Pod can have multiple containers of different kind.
 Containers shares the same network and storage space.

-livenessProbe: Indicates wether the container is running.
+**livenessProbe:** Indicates wether the container is running.

+**readinessProbe:**
-readinessProbe: - Indicates whether the container is ready to respond to requests.
+- Indicates whether the container is ready to respond to requests.
 - If the readiness probe fails, the endpoints controller removes the Pod's IP address from the endpoints of all Services that match the Pod
-...
+---

 #### ReplicaSets: [K8's Controller]
 - If app fails and pod gets destroyed, ReplicaSets helps.
 - It provides HighAvailability[HA], if existing one fails.
 - It helps to share the load.
 [It scales pods as needed]

-*** Replication Controller | ReplicaSets [Both works same] Replication Controller: Original form of replications in k8s.
+## Replication Controller | ReplicaSets [Both works same]
+Replication Controller: Original form of replications in k8s.
 It is being replaced by replicasets.
 - It provides the availability of pods and helps to scale up the number of pods.